 Grade Assigned for Withdrawal from a Course

-When a student is withdrawn from a course, whether due to lack of attendance or because they chose to withdraw from the course and submitted an SSCR form requesting the withdrawal, he/she will receive a grade of W.

-Please see Payment and Refund Policies on page 23 for financial obligations.
+When a student is withdrawn from a course due to lack of attendance or because they chose to withdraw, a grade of W is issued.
+Please see Payment and Refund Policies for financial obligations.

 Administrative Withdrawal